 When you’re sad, just dance.
 Well!
-Everyone can shake and twirl a little with the flow of rhythm, but to take up dancing for a living is no cake walk.
+Everyone can shake and twirl a little with the flow of rhythm, but to take up dancing for a living is no cakewalk.

 When someone asks me what is the toughest performing art, I in a blink of an eye declare – “Dancing”.
-I say so because one, I am a dancer and two, because I am a dancer.
+I say so because I am a dancer and two because I am a dancer.
 I am a choreographer with a degree, and I know it well to claim so.

 Negativity is a big obstacle for a dancer.
 Our parents who brought us to our dance classes for the first time turn their backs on us when we choose it professionally.
-As if that was not enough, media pressurized us to fit in the stereotype norm of tall and lean.
+As if that was not enough, the media pressurized us to fit in the stereotype norm of tall and lean.
 We starve, we break (our bones) yet we never complain because while you call it dancing, we call it life.